hypergonial/snedbot_v1/README.md

 If you don't absolutely need this bot self-hosted, I would prefer if you don't create an instance of it.
 Instead, invite it via the [dashboard](https://sned.hypersden.com/dashboard).
 Regardless, here is how you set it up:

 Install dependencies from `requirements.txt`, then create `config.py`.
 For the formatting of this file and the available options, see `config_example.py`.
-You will also need to create a postgresql database called `sned` with user postgres and point the `dsn` in `config.py` to it.
+You will also need to create a postgresql database called `sned` with user postgres and point the `postgres_dsn` in `config.py` to it.
 The bot should then run correctly.